Are you an empath? To learn coping skills, get my PDF “Life Strategies for Sensitive People” here.

-In empaths, the brain’s mirror neuron system – a specialized group of cells that are responsible for compassion- are thought to be hyperactive.
+In empaths, the brain’s mirror neuron system – a specialized group of cells that are responsible for compassion- is thought to be hyperactive.
 As a result, empaths can absorb other people’s energies (both positive and negative) into their own bodies.
-At times it may even be difficult to tell if your are feeling your own emotions or someone else’s.
+At times it may even be difficult to tell if you are feeling your own emotions or someone else’s.

 There are different types of sensitivities an empath may experience.
 Physical empaths, for example, are especially attuned to other people’s physical symptoms and absorb them into their own bodies.
 Emotional empaths pick up on people’s emotions and become a sponge for their feelings, both happy and sad.
 Food empaths are another type of empath who is attuned to the energy of food and may even experience sensitivities to certain foods.

 Being empathic has incredible benefits such as greater intuition, compassion, creativity and a deeper connection to other people.
 But living in this state of high sensitivity also comes with its challenges such as becoming easily overwhelmed, over-stimulated, exhausted, or absorbing the stress and negativity of others.

 If a person isn’t aware that he or she is an empath, everyday interactions that others find tolerable could be causing an empath stress.
 Those who are not aware of their empathic abilities may be inclined to use food, alcohol, and drugs to unconsciously numb their emotions.